itpartnersillinois/DigitalSignEditor/README.md

 Download the code.
 There is a database, but this uses EF to generate the database if it doesn't exist.
 Use NuGet to get the latest copy of the executables.

 To build the database, run Update-Database in Package Manager Console (see https://docs.microsoft.com/en-us/ef/core/cli/powershell).
-Note that signs and sign permissions need to be added manually.
-This will add a sample sign automatically.
+Note that calendars, signs, and sign permissions need to be added manually.
+This will add sample signs automatically.

+This will require an Token from Github (pulled from https://github.com/settings/tokens).
+Remember to give the the token access to contents and pull requests in the repository.

-This will require an API key from Github.
+This will require an API key from Twitter (pulled from Project and Apps at https://developer.twitter.com/en/portal)

 ## Notes (error logging, external tools, links, etc.):